 There you have it!
 These are our top six tips to attract talent for distributed teams and manage them successfully.
 Give them a try and make sure to pick the right tool to support your team with automated time tracking and task mining.

-AllActivity is a leader in productivity solutions that provides you with a complete toolkit for managing and measuring distributed team performance, employee engagement, and attendance.
+AllActivity is a leader in productivity solutions that provides you with a complete toolkit for managing and measuring distributed team performance, remote employee engagement, and attendance.
 Our SaaS platform helps you collect workflow data from desktop computers and mobile phones, generates automated timesheets and centralizes it all in a web application accessible to all team members.
 AllActivity features state-of-the-art privacy protections while offering unparalleled, actionable insights in team behavior, tool usage and processes that drive real change.

 If you’re looking for a way to manage your distributed team more effectively, we invite you to try AllActivity for free now!